Compression fronts from fast radio bursts: Relaxation to the steady state

 \subsection{Evolution of a radiative compression front}

-In the regime of $q\gg 1$, the fluid element moving through the wave packet experiences strong radiative losses.
-The radio wave sustains the fluid enthalpy $w\approx (3/2)a$ by continually depositing energy to offset the losses \citepalias{Beloborodov22}.
-Thus, the received power per particle (measured in the local fluid frame) equals the emitted power $\dEe$ (Lorentz invariant).
-The wave-fluid interaction is basically a scattering process with the cross section $\sigsc=\dEe/F$, where $F=c\Uw$ is the energy flux of the radio wave.
+If $q\gg 1$, the fluid element moving through the wave packet experiences strong radiative losses.
+In this case, the radio wave continually deposits energy to offset the losses and keep the average $\tg=\sqrt{1+a^2}$ \citepalias{Beloborodov22}.
+The deposited power per particle in the fluid frame approximately equals the average emitted power $\delta\tilde{\E}_e/\delta \tilde{t}$ (given by \Eq~(\ref{eq:dE_dt_stream}) with $\bD=0$), so the wave-fluid interaction at $q\gg 1$ is essentially a scattering process.